ES-DOC/esdoc-errata-ws/docs/design-errata-v2.md

 In the new system the user interface will be extended to support the moderation process.

-- New page
+- New Page
-  - Moderator Dashboard;
+  - Moderator Dashboard
+  - Allows moderator to see all errata requiring moderation

-- New action
+- New GitHub Scope
+  - Scope name: read:email
+  - Applies to moderators only
+  - Allows system to auto-email moderators

+- Update Page
+  - Edit Errata
-  - Accept Errata;
+  - New action: Accept Errata

-- New action
+- Update Page
-  - Reject Errata;
+  - Edit Errata

-- New GitHub scope
+  - New action: Reject Errata
-  - read:email;

-- Update page
+- Update Page
   - Edit Errata
   - If user role is public then prompt for email address;